-Old Bridge and Mill c1914 If you shop at Asda at Whitley, it might surprise you to know the site was Whitley Hospital opened in 1934 as the Infectious Diseases Hospital and
+Whitley pumping station If you shop at Asda at Whitley, it might surprise you to know the site was once a hospital.
+Whitley Hospital opened in 1934 as the Infectious Diseases Hospital and closed in December 1968.
+It is pictured here on February 27, 1985.

 Passenger - a traveller on a public or private vehicle/transport Collision - an instance of one moving object or person striking violently against another Captain - the person in command of a ship.
 Disaster - a sudden accident or a natural catastrophe that causes great damage or loss of life.

-Crew - a group of people who work on and operate a ship

-1912
+Crew - a group of people who work on and operate a ship Maiden Voyage - First time the boat has sailed April 10th1912 April 12th - 13th April 14th1912 April 14th1912 1:30am 1912 Passengers arrive in Southampton excited to board the ship.
+The Titanic sets off on her maiden voyage at midday.
+The Titanic sails through calm waters towards New York.
+It carries 2,223 people 🧃 on board.
+11:40mm The lookouts see an iceberg dead ahead.
+The Titanic tries to steer round it and is hit on the right hand side.
+11:50pm Water has poured in and risen extremely quickly in the front part of the ship.

 Whitley Abbey Primary School

 Hand in Hand We Learn

 Knowledge Organiser - History - Titanic

-Iceberg Life Boat The Titanic Cross - Section First Class Quarters First Class Dining Room ngine and Boilers Second Class Quarters Second Class Dining Room Third Class Quarters Third Class Dining Room Staircase Swimming Pool A La Carte Dining Room Marconi Room Crew Quarters A
+Iceberg Life Boat Thomas ne Titanic Andrews 1873-1912 Cross - Section First Class Quarters First Class Dining Room Engine and Boilers Second Class Quarters Second Class Dining Room Cargo Holds hird Class Quarters Third Class Dining Room Great Staircase Swimming Pool A La Carte Dining Room Marconi Room Crew Quarters A April 15th1912 April 15th1912 12:05am 12:00am ship can only stay radio.